 Christmas is a great time to catch up and have quality time with family.
 Whilst the odd Christmas family special or movie can be great fun, TV the Christmas break can turn into a TV marathon with very little conversation.
 Turn it off now and again, get out the monopoly, take a walk in the countryside – do something that involves interaction.
 For your alone time, maybe read your favourite book (I've just ordered The Red Tent for a reread) or do something you always wanted to do but didn’t have time for during the year.

 We tend not to enjoy those things we feel obliged to do.
 You don't need to say yes to every invite.
 Try to do too much and your cortisol levels will soar.
 Slow down, do less, take in your surroundings.
 Have some “me” time.
 Rest and relax.

 These do work for some people, but for others they can be pile on more stress.
 Try to see the New Year as an opportunity for re-evaluating where you are in life, and where you’re headed.
 If you’re setting resolutions, be realistic.
 Do you really want to do it, be it, achieve it?
 Successful resolutions need to come from intrinsic motivation – so choose carefully.
 Check out my article on Linked In which talks about the importance of the WHY behind your goals.

 Some food for thought… It can be tempting to stray from your health goals, especially this time of year — we know because we’ve all been there!
 Assuming health is important to you, and it probably is if you’re reading this, then you already know how important it is to make sensible choices to maintain your health.
 Above all, I hope you stay fit and well this Christmas, and enjoy it!

 And on a final note, it’s hard to go it alone and that’s where I come in.
-As I Nutrition and Lifestyle Coach I can help you achieve your goals, feel better and live more.
+As a registered Nutritional Therapist, whatever your health goals, I can help.
+Why not browse my website and book a FREE discovery call with me and see how I can help,